kemapak/javascript-fundamentals/01-identifiers-literals-expressions-statements-and-comments/README.md

 > Avoid checking in commented code into your repository, unless it is going to live for a short time.

-- A **Line Comment** is a single line comment.
+- A **line comment** is a single line comment.
 Try to put the line comments as the name indicates above a statement.
 Only use it end of a line if it is very short.

 ```
 	// This is a line comment.